Best AEO Readiness Analysis Tools to Close the AI Citation Gap

 9 best AEO readiness analysis tools (reviewed & compared)

-Each tool below was evaluated against the criteria outlined earlier: core AEO depth, scale, SEO integration, flexibility, team usability, and insight-to-action connectivity.
+The best AEO tools combine readiness diagnostics with execution capabilities.
+These AEO platforms span enterprise-grade suites to focused point solutions, each evaluated against the criteria above: core AEO depth, scale, SEO integration, flexibility, team usability, and insight-to-action connectivity.

 1. AirOps